pytries/datrie/README.rst

-This module is based on `libdatrie`_ C library and is inspired by `fast_trie`_ Ruby bindings, `PyTrie`_ pure Python implementation and `Tree::Trie`_ Perl implementation; some docs are borrowed from these projects.
+This module is based on `libdatrie`_ C library and is inspired by `fast_trie`_ Ruby bindings, `PyTrie`_ pure Python implementation and `Tree::Trie`_ Perl implementation; some docs and API ideas are borrowed from these projects.

 .. _fast_trie: https://github.com/tyler/trie
 .. _PyTrie: https://bitbucket.org/gsakkis/pytrie